 - Find out about how mountains and hills are formed.

 - Find out about the varied coastline of the UK.

 In History, we will look at ‘How Britain has changed since 1948’.
 In this unity of work, we will:

 - Identify some of the main changes in Britain since 1948 as well as some key characteristics of different decades.

 - Identify similarities and differences between types of sources of information available in different periods in the past.

-- Find out some of the main events of the decade from the 1950s to the 1990s and investigate what life was like during these periods.
+- Find out some of the main events of the 1950s - 1980s, and investigate what life was like during this period.